-- We have built a toolkit to develop models based on DEVS and Cell-DEVS.
+We have built a toolkit to develop models based on DEVS and Cell-DEVS.
 The core of the toolkit is the CD++ environment [9], which implements DEVS and Cell-DEVS theory (including quantized systems).
 The toolkit has been built as a set of independent software pieces.
-Each tool runs in different operating environments (Windows 95/NT, Linux, AIX, IRIX, HP-UX and Solaris). - Graphical interfaces were built as independent front-ends and current versions use Java and VRML to insure platform-independent execution.
-This approach lets the user, for instance, debug the models in a workstation, execute them in a high-performance environment and visualize the results on a personal computer.
-The visualization of the execution results can be done locally or remotely, as we have included facilities for Web-based simulation.
-In this paper, we present the main features of the - toolkit and its use in the development of simulation models, focusing on the development process.
-After reviewing the basic concepts related to DEVS and Cell-DEVS theory, we introduce the main features of the toolkit and show how to define new models.
-Then, we show how to execute models and present some simulation results.
+Each tool runs in different operating environments (Windows 95/NT, Linux, AIX, IRIX, HP-UX, and Solaris).
+Graphical interfaces were built as independent front-ends, and current versions use Java and VRML to insure platform-independent execution.
+This approach lets the user, for instance, to debug the models in a workstation, execute them in a high performance environment, and visualize the results in a personal computer.
+The visualization of the execution results can be done locally or remotely, as we have included facilities to do web-based simulation.
+We will present the main features of the toolkit and its use to develop simulation models, focusing in the development process.
+After reviewing the basic concepts related with DEVS and Cell-DEVS theory, we will introduce the main features of the toolkit and show how to define new models.
+Then, we will see how to execute models, and will present some simulation results.

-THE DEVS FORMALISM
+THE DEVS FORMALISM.

-- 20 DEVS was originally defined in the 1970s as a discrete-event modeling specification mechanism.
-It was derived from systems theory and allows hierarchical modular models that can be easily reused to be defined.
+DEVS was originally defined in the '70s as a discrete-event modeling specification mechanism.
+It was derived from systems theory, and it allows one to define hierarchical modular models that can be easily reused.
 A real system modeled with DEVS is described as a composite of submodels, each of them being behavioral (atomic) or structural (coupled).
-Closure under coupling allows coupled models to be integrated into a model hierarchy.
-Consequently, the security of the simulations is enhanced, testing time is reduced and productivity is improved. - Each model is defined by a time base, inputs, states, outputs and functions to compute the next states and outputs.
-A DEVS atomic model is formally described by where X is the input events set, S is the state set, Y is the output events set, $\delta{int}$ is the internal transition function, $\delta{ext}$ is the external transition function, $\lambda$ is the output function and ta is the time advance function.
+Closure under coupling allows coupled models to be integrated to a model hierarchy.
+Consequently, the security of the simulations is enhanced, testing time reduced, and productivity improved.

+Each model is defined by a time base, inputs, states, outputs, and functions to compute the next states and outputs.
+A DEVS atomic model is formally described by:

-$$M = \langle X, S, Y, \delta{\text{int}}, \delta{\text{ext}}, \lambda, ta \rangle$$
+$$M = \langle X, S, Y, \delta{nt}, \delta{ext}, \lambda, ta \rangle$$